IDPA Rules 2026 Complete Guide: Scoring, Penalties & The Big Rulebook Changes (P320 Ban, BUG 8+1, .380 Out)

 A secondary principle is “exposed targets take priority”: if a target is in the open (not behind cover), it ranks higher than a target that’s partially concealed behind a barrier.
 A threat standing in the middle of the road is more urgent than one hiding behind a doorframe.

 Some stages specify Tactical Sequence instead of Tactical Priority, and these two are very different.
 Tactical Sequence requires you to fire one round on each target before returning for additional rounds.
 For example, facing three targets requiring two hits each, you’d shoot 1-1-1 (one on each), then 1-1-1 again (one more on each).
-This simulates the defensive concept of suppressing all threats quickly before confirming each one is neutralized.
+This simulates the defensive concept of suppressing all threats quickly before confirming each one is neutralised.

 Confusing Tactical Priority with Tactical Sequence is one of the most common ways new shooters pick up procedural penalties.
 During the stage briefing, listen carefully for which rule applies — and don’t be afraid to ask the Safety Officer to clarify.

-Concealment Garment and Start Positions
+Concealment Garment, Magazine Pouches and Start Positions

 IDPA requires all shooters to wear a concealment garment during competition — typically an unbuttoned vest or open-front jacket that covers your holstered pistol and all equipment.
 With your arms extended to your sides, your gun, holster, and magazine carriers must not be visible.